 PERRIN BOYD – Arts Integration Specialist & Teaching Artist, Theatre Arts

 Perrin utilizes her Masters of Arts in Teaching and her experience as a clown with Ringling Brothers and Barnum & Bailey Circus to provide quality educational experiences.
 Perrin excels at curriculum collaborations, new projects that allow teachers, student,s and her to grow.
 Her passion is enabling children to realize their creative potential in an environment rich with diverse learning opportunities.

 KIT STAFFORD – Arts Integration Specialist, Teaching Artist, Writer and Dancer

 Kit hosts a vast variety of collaborative projects that bring community together.
 ARTS Discovery is a program she offers for underserved middle school youth.
 Her students experience many forms of art through hands-on workshops where they are directed toward becoming leaders in their own very challenging lives.
 Kit also directs Camp Sunrise, a hospice camp for grieving children.
 She is deeply involved in work with the Sisters Folk Festival, including its educational outreach and community celebrations.

-Tags: 2017, Archive - 2017, Arts Integration Symposium, Central Oregon, events, News, Partnerships, Teachers, upcoming, Workshops
+Tags: 2017, Archive - 2017, Arts Integration Symposium, Central Oregon, events, News, Partnerships, past, Teachers, upcoming, Workshops